 Did you have any fears, growing up as a young girl?
 And did those fears affect your drive to become what you set out to be?

 I grew up in a mainly rural surrounding where society was convinced the best thing in life for a young girl was to get married to a respectable man.
 Though my parents were committed to my education and thus refused many early marriage proposals the social pressure was not easy on them and me.
-In my society there weren’t many opportunities for a woman to grow in a professional path.
+In my society, there weren’t many opportunities for a woman to grow in a professional path.
 Thus my fear was if I did not do well at the national school leaving certificate examination which was highly competitive due to the limited space in higher education institutions; I would be forced to marry and remain in my village.
 That would have been the end of my professional ambitions.
 This fear made me determined to work hard and succeed in my education.
-I believe, throughout my life I am blessed with the opportunity of doing what I am set out to be and will continue to do so for the years to come.
+I believe, throughout my life, I am blessed with the opportunity of doing what I am set out to be and will continue to do so for the years to come.

 You seem to have been particularly drawn to cancer awareness programs since your assumption of office.
 What specific aspects of the cause are your areas of interest?

 Cancer is a terrible disease which causes disastrous social and economic burden.
 In Ethiopia and many other African countries being diagnosed with cancer is perceived as equivalent to a death sentence.
-This is because there are very few cancer treatment and care institutions.
+This is because there are very few cancer treatments and care institutions.
 Treatment drugs are unaffordable to the significant majority of Africans.
 In Ethiopia for example; there is only one comprehensive cancer treatment hospital despite 66,000 documented new cancer cases every year.
 This mismatch between the demand and supply as well as late diagnosis caused by the lack of awareness about the disease diminishes the chance of survival of cancer patients.
-Looking at the figures cervical and breast cancer are among the lending causes of cancer deaths in Africa.
+Looking at the figures cervical and breast cancer are among the leading causes of cancer deaths in Africa.
 That means women are the primary victims of the disease.
-Because of the age old attitude towards woman and their unequal social and economic status they are unlikely to receive timely medical attention.
+Because of the age-old attitude towards the woman and their unequal social and economic status they are unlikely to receive timely medical attention.
 This is causing lots of preventable deaths of mothers due to cancer.
 That is why I took the initiative to advocate for cancer prevention and control in order to draw more policy attention and investment to the expansion of cancer treatment and care facilities.
 My advocacy work also aims at increasing public awareness so that people know about the disease and adapt to a healthier lifestyle that can help to reduce the risk of cancer.